lifted-studios/AutoCopyright/README.md

 A [Sublime Text 2](http://www.sublimetext.com/) plugin to automate adding the appropriate copyright text at the top of every file.

+# Compatibility

+AutoCopyright is only compatible with Sublime Text 2 at this time.
+We have plans for upgrading it to support Sublime Text 3 when possible.

 # Installation

 ## Package Control